-- 105 " Cell & Molecular Biology - 163 " Agri-Environmental Sciences
+Cell & Molecular Biology 107

+Plant Biology 114

+Zoology 115

+Agri-Environmental Sciences 159

-I chose to do a degree in Genetics as I find it incredible how our genes are influenced by the way we live and how this interaction can play such a key role in our overall health.
-Genetics in UCD is excellent at providing the most up-todate information in the field, from recent discoveries to the latest cutting-edge technologies.
+www.ucd.ie/myucd/environmentalbiology Associate Professor Tom Wilkinson UCD School of Biology and Environmental Science tom.wilkinson@ucd.ie Instagram/Facebook/Twitter: @MyUCD I chose to do a degree in Genetics as I find it incredible how our genes are influenced by the way we live and how this interaction can play such a key role in our overall health.
+Genetics in UCD is excellent at providing the most up-to-date information in the field, from recent discoveries to the latest cutting-edge technologies.
 One of my personal highlights was the final year research project, which gave me a unique opportunity to gain invaluable lab experience.
 As Genetics is a cornerstone of all scientific disciplines, a major advantage of the degree is the flexibility it offers in terms of career prospects.
-I am currently undertaking a PhD at the University of Edinburgh and every day I find myself putting the knowledge and experience I gained at UCD to the best possible use. - Sarah Kent, Graduate
+I am currently undertaking a PhD at the University of Edinburgh and every day I find myself putting the knowledge and experience I gained at UCD to the best possible use.

+- Sarah Kent, Graduate